jsefton/laravel-protocol/README.md

 'auto' => false,

 /**
- * Force everything to a set protocol
+ * Force everything to a set protocol either
- * If blank then won't force anything
+ * 'http' or 'https'.
+If blank then won't
- * Ignored it 'auto' is true.
+ * force anything.
+Ignored if 'auto' is true.
  */
 'protocol' => '',